openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 If the broadcast is not set (default) it will be derived from openHAB's network setting (PaperUI:Configuration:System:Network Settings).
 Only change this if you have a good reason to.

-The currentTemperatureOffset defaults to -40 degrees Celsius.
-GREE airconditioners usually return a value from the temperature sensor which is offset by +40 degrees Celsius.
-The temperature value shown on the device LCD display should match the value shown by this binding.
-See [here](https://github.com/tomikaa87/gree-remote#getting-the-current-temperature-reading-from-the-internal-sensor) for more details.
-This currentTemperatureOffset configureable in case you would want to offset this temperature for calibration of the temperature sensor.

 ## Channels

 The following channels are supported for fans: